rodralez/NaveGo/README.md

 # Examples

-The `example` folder contains several types of examples which try to be a kind of user manual for NaveGo.
+The `examples` folder contains several types of examples which try to be a kind of user manual for NaveGo.

 ## Allan variance example